pedromussi1/comic-recognizer/README.md

 <p>After choosing your file, you will see a thumbnail for the image you selected, and you can proceed by clicking on "identify Comic".</p>

-<h3>You will then see what the program identified your comic book to be.
-You can also click on "Go Back" and try the progrma again with a different comic book cover.</h3>
+<h3>Results</h3>

 <p align="center">
   <kbd><img src="https://i.imgur.com/ZWw2c59.png" alt="TranslatingText"></kbd>
 </p>

-<p>The last step in the program is using the Google Books APi to find what book the page being analyzed is from.
-The API compares the text we have provided to their library of book titles, trying to find a match.
-You can see in the image above that the best match the program has found is Frank Herbert's "Dune", which is the correct answer.</p>
+<p>You will then see what the program identified your comic book to be.
+You can also click on "Go Back" and try the progrma again with a different comic book cover.</p>